 - Restructure your volunteer needs.
 Provide opportunities for volunteers to work individually or in small groups.

 - Take advantage of the internet.
-Instead of holding volunteer training sessions in person, ask volunteers to join you via an online conferencing service like Skype or Google Hangouts.
-Upload documents online so that volunteers in self-quarantine can access training and onboarding materials easily.
+Instead of holding volunteer training sessions in person, ask volunteers to join you via an online conferencing service like Skype, Zoom, or Google Hangouts.
+Upload documents online so that volunteers can access training and onboarding materials easily, continuing to reduce in-person contact.
+Some organizations have shifted to hosting the bulk of their volunteer training digitally.

-- Reinvent the drive-through.
+- Keep up with the drive-through method.
 Consider organizing a drive-through station for supply donations and distribution to limit person-to-person contact.

-- Create help-from-home projects.
-Develop projects and creative ways your volunteers can support your mission from home.
-Writing letters, gathering and delivering supplies, even virtual mentoring are just some examples of activities that keep volunteers engaged.
+- Promote remote volunteerism.
+Develop projects and creative ways your volunteers can support your mission while at home.
+Writing letters, making blankets, gathering and delivering supplies, even virtual mentoring and tutoring are just some examples of activities that keep volunteers engaged.

 - Schedule volunteer shifts.
 If your programs involve human contact, schedule volunteer opportunities in staggered shifts, and keep the maximum number of participants between 3 and 5 per shift.
 This will minimize the number of volunteers congregating in a single location at one time.